Computing quadratic function fields with high 3-rank via cubic field tabulation: Numerical Results

-Table \ref{3rankimagtable} presents the results of our computations for the $3$-rank counts of quadratic function fields for $q=5,7,11,13$ for various imaginary and unusual discriminants using Algorithm \ref{tabimag}.
+Tables \ref{3rankimagtable} and \ref{3rankunustable} present the results of our computations for the $3$-rank counts of quadratic function fields for $q=5,7,11,13$ using Algorithm \ref{tabimagHorner} for imaginary discriminants and Algorithm \ref{tabimag} for unusual discriminants $-3D$.
 We implemented our counting algorithm using the C++ programming language coupled with the number theory library NTL \cite{Shoup1}.
-The lists of quadratic fields and their (positive) $3$-rank values were computed on a 2.95 GHz Pentium 4 machine running Linux with 4 GB of RAM and 180 MB cache, with the exception of the degree $11$ discriminants over $\finfldq{5}$ and the degree $9$ discriminants over $\finfldq{7}$, for which a machine with 3.6 GHz Pentium 4 processor running Linux with 6 GB of RAM was used.
-Each table entry consists of the base field size $q$, the degree bound on the discriminant $D$ and the corresponding genus $g$, the total number of square-free discriminants of that degree, the $3$-rank of $\ratsfuncqextn{q}{\sqrt{D}}$, the total number of fields found with that $3$-rank, and the total elapsed time to find all quadratic function fields with the given degree and $3$-rank at least $1$.
+The lists of quadratic fields and their (positive) $3$-rank values were computed on a 32 core 2.0 GHz Intel Xeon X7550 machine running Unix with 256 GB of RAM.
+Each table entry consists of the base field size $q$, the degree bound on the discriminant $D$ and the corresponding genus $g$, the total number of square-free discriminants of that degree, the $3$-rank of $\ratsfuncqextn{q}{\sqrt{D}}$, the total number of fields with given $\deg(D)$ value found with that $3$-rank, and the total elapsed time to find all quadratic function fields with the given degree and $3$-rank at least $1$.

+Timings for Algorithm \ref{tabimagHorner} are compared to those of Algorithm \ref{tabimag} in Table \ref{ModvsBasicimag} for $-3D$ imaginary with $q=5,7,11,13$.
+As seen in the third column of these tables, the modified algorithm is a significant improvement over the basic algorithm.
+These improvements get better as $q$ increases.
+This is expected as the the complexity analysis for Algorithm \ref{tabimagHorner} predicts an improvement in timings by roughly a factor of $q$, with an improvement of $2q/3$ for degree 11 fields over $\finfldq{5}$.
+The actual speed up is below the factor predicted by Table \ref{t:q=p}, but this is likely due to the fact that our degree bounds are too small for the asymptotics to take effect, so the error terms have a significant effect on the run times. \\

-We were able to produce examples of escalatory and non-escalatory cases in \finfldq{5}; this was ascertained by computing the class groups of these particular quadratic function fields and their corresponding dual discriminants.
+We were able to produce examples of escalatory and non-escalatory cases over \finfldq{5}; this was ascertained by computing the class groups of these particular quadratic function fields and their corresponding dual discriminants.
 For example, the real quadratic function field of discriminant $D = t^{10} + 2t^9 + t^8 + 4t^7 + 2t^6 + 3t^5 + 3t^4 + 4t^3 + 3t^2 + t$ has $3$-rank $2$, but its unusual dual field of discriminant $-3D$ has $3$-rank $3$.
-The escalatory case did not occur for the field $\finfldq{7}$ in our computations, since $D$ and $-3D$ are both unusual in this case.
-The discovery of escalatory cases in $\finfldq{5}$ would provide an easy way to obtain a higher $3$-rank for free via the dual field, so the existence of such examples is important.